Geometric Conditions for the Discrepant Posterior Phenomenon and Connections to Simpson's Paradox: The geometry of DPP and relation to Simpson's paradox

 The phrase ``marginal expected linear contrast'' here is in quotes, as the marginalization of $T_1$ and $T_2$ endorsed different marginal distributions of $Z$, hence the result is incoherent for comparison purposes.
 In this case, Simpson's paradox is said to occur whenever

-which coincides with the definition of DPP in Equation~\ref{eqn:DPP_eqn}.
-In the special case of Example~\ref{proposition:2dimconstrast_heter_uncor_cov} illustrated here, when $\boldsymbol{w}_{1}$ and $\boldsymbol{w}_{2}$ as defined in (\ref{eq:w1w2}) take values according to the respective posterior variance component coefficients of (\ref{eq:2contrast-weights}), then (\ref{eq:marginal-bound2}) is precisely the posterior expected linear contrast with respect to the independent heterogeneous variance model.
-DDP occurs precisely when Simpson's paradox occurs.
+which coincides with the definition of DPP in \eqref{eqn:DPP_eqn}.
+By the geometric analysis in Section~\ref{subsec:geometry}, we know that the case illustrated here is another instance of Example~\ref{proposition:2dimconstrast_heter_uncor_cov}, where $\boldsymbol{w}_{1}$ and $\boldsymbol{w}_{2}$ as defined in \eqref{eq:w1w2} take values according to the respective posterior variance component coefficients of \eqref{eq:2contrast-weights}, and \eqref{eq:marginal-bound2} is precisely the posterior expected linear contrast with respect to the independent heterogeneous variance model.
+The Simpson's paradox occurs here, precisely when the DDP occurs there.